DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 # Knowii Voice AI

 **Knowii Voice AI** is a privacy-first voice-to-text transcription application that runs entirely on your computer.
-Your voice never leaves your device.
+Your voice never leaves your device by default.

 ## Why Knowii Voice AI?